-The school recognises that abuse is abuse and should never be passed off as banter, just having a laugh or part of growing up and we are committed to the prevention, early identification and appropriate management of child on child abuse.
+The Trust and its schools recognise that abuse is abuse and should never be passed off as banter, just having a laugh or part of growing up and we are committed to the prevention, early identification and appropriate management of child on child abuse.

-Our child on child abuse policy sets out our procedures with regards to child on child abuse.
+Our Child on Child abuse policy sets out our procedures with regards to child on child abuse.

-When our school considers issues of child on child abuse we will follow processes and procedures set out in this policy.
-All staff should act in the best interests of the child, consideration should be given as to how best to support and protect the victim and the alleged perpetrator, as well as any other pupils that are involved or impacted.
+When, the Trust or one of its schools, consider issues of child on child abuse we will follow processes and procedures set out in this policy and the trusts child on child abuse policy.
+All staff should act in the best interests of the child, consideration should be given as to how best to support and protect the victim and the alleged perpetrator, as well as any other students that are involved or impacted.

-Where a child has caused significant harm to another child, through sexual abuse or serious physical or emotional abuse, the school will make separate referrals to local authority Children's Social Care for the victim(s) and perpetrator(s).
+Where a child has caused significant harm to another child, through sexual abuse or serious physical or emotional abuse, the school will make separate referrals to Local Authority

-25.2 Sexual violence and sexual harassment between children in schools and colleges
+Children's Social Care for the victim(s) and perpetrator(s).

-Sexual violence and sexual harassment can occur between two children of any sex.
+25.2 Sexual violence and sexual harassment between children in schools and colleges Sexual violence and sexual harassment can occur between two children of any sex.
 They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.